NearNodeFlash/nnf-deploy/Readme.md

 ## Updating the Submodules

-To update the submdules in this workarea, run the update.sh script in this workarea.
+To update the submodules in this work area, run the [update.sh](./update.sh) script.
 Use this to pick up recent changes in any of the submodules.

 **Warning** If the current submodules have already been deployed to a K8s system, then teardown and delete any workflows and run `nnf-deploy undeploy` to remove the old CRDs and pods prior to updating the submodules.
 An update may pull in new CRD changes that are incompatible with resources that are already on the K8s system.